Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Experimental Results

+A rigorous mathematical treatment can be found in the \ref{theory}.
+The key intuition is that, due to the Fourier Uncertainty Principle, decreasing the support of the convolutional filter $w_{l}$ at layer $l$ causes an increase of its high frequency energy content.

-We directly tested our theory on the same models proposed by Gunasekar 2018 but with varying kernel sizes (3 by 3, 7 by 7, 11 by 11, 15 by 15, 21 by 21, and 32 by 32), with 1 or 3 hidden layers same as our original results, and train them on Grayscale CIFAR10.
-This was to keep the number of hidden channels equal to the number of input channels.
-Then we computed the frequency spectrum of $w_{l}$ and the cumulative weights up to layer l, $\beta_{l}$.
-Next we computed the $\kappa_{high}$, which is the fraction of energy outside of an interval $[-\frac{k}{2},+\frac{k}{2}]$ divided by the total energy for each kernel.
-In Supp.
-Figure~\ref{fig:single}, we observe that the fraction of energy is a function of the kernel size, where for smaller $k$ $\kappa_{high}$ is higher.
-Furthermore, as the model goes deeper, we can see that this difference is further exacerbated.
-We can observe this phenomenon both for deeper models and during training (See Supp.
-Figure~\ref{fig:multi}).
+We directly tested our theory on the same models proposed by Gunasekar 2018 but with varying kernel sizes ($3\times3$, $7\times7$, $11 \times 11$, $15\times 15$, $21\times 21$, and $32\times 32$), with 1 or 3 hidden layers, and train them on Grayscale CIFAR10.
+This choice was made to keep the number of hidden channels equal to the number of input channels.
+Then we computed the frequency spectrum of $w_{l}$ and the cumulative weights up to layer $l$, $\beta_{l}$.
+Next we computed $\kappa_{high}$, defined as the fraction of energy outside of an interval $[-\frac{k}{2},+\frac{k}{2}]$, where $k$ is an specific frequency, divided by the total energy for each kernel.
+In Figure~\ref{fig:combine_kernel}, we observe that the fraction of energy is a function of the kernel size, where for smaller $k$, $\kappa_{high}$ is higher.
+Furthermore, as the model goes deeper, the difference is further exacerbated.
+We observe the same phenomenon both for deeper models and during training (Left).
+The complete plot with all intermediate layers can be found in the Supplementary Material.